idyll-lang/idyll/CONTRIBUTING.md

 - Make your changes.
 - Make sure the tests pass by running `lerna run test` from the top level.
 If you add a feature, add a test for it.
-- Push to your fork on GitHub and creating a [pull request](https://github.com/idyll-lang/idyll/pulls)!
+- Push to your fork on GitHub and [create a pull request](https://github.com/idyll-lang/idyll/pulls)!

 ### Code Style